The award-winning, modern-day resource for primary music.

 |96%||93%||Increased pupil ENJOYMENT of their lessons|

-We are committed to ensuring teachers feel as equipped and confident as possible to teach music brilliantly – so much so that our expert team has successfully trained over 30,000 teachers in modern, inclusive music-teaching practice.
+We are committed to ensuring teachers feel as equipped and confident as possible to teach music brilliantly – so much so that our expert team has already successfully trained over 35,000 teachers in modern, inclusive music-teaching practice.

 Musical School for primaries does not cost more than £295 per annum – it’s often less.
 It differs around the country based on how much the programme is supported by your local music hub, authority or MAT, and the size of school.
 Find out the exact cost for your school.